orcodeep/CSAPP/labs/Attack/Readme.md

 - And because for this level the stack is executable, if we put machine instructions inside the buffer, they will be executed when pointed at by `rip`.

 The address of `touch2` should be pushed on the stack before calling it.
+So we can call it with the `ret` instruction.

 - Because when first ret is hit from getbuf, `addr of buf[0]` is popped which was at ret addr slot i.e When ret executes, it consumes 8 bytes at `rsp` and then increments RSP by 8. <br><br>So, now `rsp` points at an address which contains stuff thats not our function's (caller's saved registers, caller's local registers etc etc).